sgenduso/react-curriculum/05-state.md

 * Understand what `state` is in React and how to use it
 * Use setState to change the state of components
-* Combine props, events and state to builder more robust react applications
+* Combine props, events and state to build more robust react applications

 ## Introduction